citrontruc/personal-notes/c-sharp/02Keywords.md

 ## Cool stuff for inheritance

-When inheriting from a class, in your constructor, you can do that:
+When inheriting from a class, in your constructor you can call the previous contructor.
 Runs the constructor of the base class before running the other constructor.
 Does not work for other method overrides.